BarbulescuAndreea/BarbulescuAndreea/README.md

 My *experience in programming* started in the 12th grade when I decided this is the field I want to pursue, and currently I am particularly passionate about:

+* Object-Oriented Programming

 * Communication Protocols

 * CCNA

-* Game Developing/Graphics following a project implementation of a game similar to Duck Hunt.
+* Game Developing/Graphics

 • I have knowledge in: